underscoreio/essential-slick/src/pages/basics.md

 There's plenty going on in these three short code snippets.
 In particular there are three concepts being introduced:

-- the representation of a row of data, as a case class called `Message`;
+- a _representation of our data_---in this case a case class called `Message`;
-- the schema for a table, as the class `MessageTable`; and
+- a `Table` object _representing the schema for a table_---in this case `MessageTable`; and
-- a table query, `messages`, which is the entry point for manipulating the table.
+- a table query acting as _an entry point for querying the database_.

 If you're a fan of terminology, know that this is the _lifted embedded_ approach to Slick.
 It is the standard, non-experimental, way to work with Slick.